Sukesh4018/ImageProcessing/ref/representation.md

 Similarly for a color Image Red, Green and Blue are seen as three independent intensity levels.
 (R, G, B) each ranging from 0-255 these are independent as R, G, B are suffiecient to span all colors

+M*N size means image is made up of M rows and N columns of pixels with pixel being the least sized unit to which intensity can be assigned.